boneill02/swerve/README.md

 ## Building

-1. Run `make -j3` (note: you should change 3 with the number of cores you have plus 1)
+1. Run `make -j2` (note: you should change 2 to the number of processor threads you have)

 ## Run in QEMU